IntelLabs/nlp-architect/doc/source/service.rst

 1. Choose the type of your service: Core NLP models or High-level models

 2. Create API for your service.
 Create the file under `nlp_architect/api/abstract_api` folder.
-Make sure your class inherits from `AbstractApi` (`from nlp_architect.api.abstract_api import AbstractApi`) and implements all its methods.
+Make sure your class inherits from :py:class`AbstractApi <nlp_architect.api.abstract_api>` and implements all its methods.
 Notice that your `inference` class_method must return either "CoreNLPDoc" or "HighLevelDoc".

 3. Add new service to `services.json` in the following template: